 Your tutor can help you see ways of making your style clearer and more expressive.

-The following list of “What if?” questions will help you begin to raise the kinds of questions that will lead to more effective self-editing of your work:
+The following list of “What if?” questions will help you begin to raise the kinds of questions that will lead to more effective revision of your work:

 - What if I ended this sentence one, two, three, four (or more) words sooner?